 Voting rates among low-income Americans are the lowest of all population groups.
 Traditional voter engagement registration efforts have had limited success.
-RQI has developed a unique, nonpartisan, cost-effective strategy that results in people in low-communities seeing the value of voting, feeling motivated to vote, and able to overcome obstacles to voting.
+RQI has developed a unique, nonpartisan, cost-effective strategy that results in people in low-income communities seeing the value of voting, feeling motivated to vote, and able to overcome obstacles to voting.
 The Right Question Voter Engagement Strategy directly addresses that fundamental problem by making visible small and large decisions that affect us every day.
 It starts with an exercise for participants to see how capable they are of thinking clearly about a key decision they make every day.
 Then, participants make the link to decisions made by public officials that may be more difficult to see.

 This strategy is particularly effective for engaging traditional non-voters among youth and in low-income communities.
 It can be used in a wide range of settings, including high schools, adult literacy programs, social service agencies, and community organizations.